rick0110/cervical_cancer/README.md

 - `src/models/script_train.py` - **Training Script**: An example script to execute the training pipeline, demonstrating how to set up the dataset, hyperparameters, and initiate the training process, potentially including K-Fold cross-validation logic.
 - `src/models/dataset.py` - **Data Loading**: Implements `RandomImageDataset` (and potentially others), a custom PyTorch `Dataset` class that handles image loading from file paths (via a DataFrame) or generates synthetic data for testing.
 It integrates with `torchvision.transforms` for data augmentation.
 - `tests/` - **Unit Tests**:
+    - `test_dataset.py`: unittest for utilitaries classes and functions related to dataset handling.
-    - `test_model_full.py`: Verifies the `SwinAD2Net` model instantiation and forward pass with expected input shapes.
+    - `test_model_full.py`: Verifies the `SwinAD2Net and SwinAD2Net_ASPP_like` model instantiation and forward pass with expected input shapes.
     - `test_layers.py`: Tests individual layers like `AtrousDenseBlock` and `TransitionLayer` to ensure correct output dimensions.
-    - `test_dataset.py`: Validates data loading and transformation logic.
+    - `test_train_loop.py`: Tests the training loop.

+---

-References:
+## References:

  - Zhang, Y., et al. (2025).
 An automatic cervical cell classification model based on